Playing Stochastically in Weighted Timed Games to Emulate Memory: Playing stochastically in s

-However, the infinite sum in $\E^{\minstrategy,\maxstrategy}_{\play}$ can be problematic, as demonstrated by the example in Appendix~\ref{app:example-infinitesum}.
-We thus need a stronger hypothesis to ensure its convergence.
-We adopt here an asymmetrical point of view, relying only on hypothesis on the strategy $\minstrategy$ of $\MinPl$.
-Our choice is grounded in our controller synthesis view, $\MinPl$ being the controller desiring to reach a target location with minimum expected payoff, while $\MaxPl$ is an uncontrollable environment.
+Even smooth deterministic strategies of $\MinPl$ that guarantee that a target location is reached may not ensure that the expected payoff is finite (see Appendix~\ref{ex:det-proper}).
+We thus need a stronger hypothesis to ensure that the expectation is finite in all cases.
+We adopt here an asymmetrical point of view, relying only on a hypothesis on the strategy $\minstrategy$ of $\MinPl$.
+Our choice is grounded in our controller synthesis view, $\MinPl$ being the controller desiring to reach a target location with minimum expected weight, while $\MaxPl$ is an uncontrollable~environment.